 \subsubsection{Action}

 Given the state tuple $s = (h,i)$, the agent will predict the probability of the actions for current state.
-It is noted that the hashing problem have only two possible actions (1 or 0) and the sum of the action probability equals to $1$.
-Different from most of the reinforcement methods which predict the probability distribution for every possible action, we just take the probability of the hash code 1 as the policy network output.
+It is noted that the hashing problem only has two possible actions (1 or 0) and the sum of the action probability equals to $1$.
+Different from most of the reinforcement methods that predict the probability distribution for every possible action, we take the probability of the hash code 1 as the policy network output.
 The overall probability distribution is formulated as follows: